OfficeDev/office-js-docs-pr/docs/develop/troubleshoot-sso-in-office-add-ins.md

 ### 13007

 The Office host was unable to get an access token to the add-in's web service.
-- Be sure that your add-in registration and add-in manifest specify the `openid` and `profile` permissions.
+- If this error occurs during development, be sure that your add-in registration and add-in manifest specify the `openid` and `profile` permissions.
 For more information, see [Register the add-in with Azure AD v2.0 endpoint](create-sso-office-add-ins-aspnet.md#register-the-add-in-with-azure-ad-v20-endpoint) (ASP.NET) or [Register the add-in with Azure AD v2.0 endpoint](create-sso-office-add-ins-nodejs.md#register-the-add-in-with-azure-ad-v20-endpoint) (Node JS), and [Configure the add-in](create-sso-office-add-ins-aspnet.md#configure-the-add-in) (ASP.NET) or [Configure the add-in](create-sso-office-add-ins-nodejs.md#configure-the-add-in) (Node JS).
+- In production, there are several things that can cause this error.
+Some of them are:
+    - The user has revoked consent, after previously granting it.
+Your code should recall the `getAccessTokenAsync` method with the option `forceConsent: true`, but no more than once.
+    - The user is has an Microsoft Account (MSA) identity.
+Some situations that would cause one of the other 13nnn errors with a Work or School account, will cause a 13007 when a MSA is used.

-- Your code could suggest that the user retry the operation later.
+  For all of these cases, if you have already tried the forceConsent option once, then your code could suggest that the user retry the operation later.

 ### 13008